+When running on a QMI, the values in these configuration files are automatically managed so as to point to the correct endpoints.
 When running locally, configuration files are not necessary.
 Thus, the average user will not have to do any work to get their configuration files set up.